accuknox/cli/README.md

 	2. knoxcli cluster policy --clusterjq '.[] | select(.ClusterName|test("gke"))' --policyjq '.list_of_policies[] | select(.namespace_name // "notpresent"|test("agents"))'
 		... get all the policies in namespace agents ... if no namespace is present then "notpresent" is substituted.

+Fetching Findings...
+### [asset list] options
+List the assets.

+Supported options:

+	-t | --type [value] => filter to be used with finding list.
+	--findingjq [value] => jq based filter to use with finding list.
+	-h | --help => help for finding list.
+	-d | --date-range [value] => date filter for finding list.
+	-s | --severity [value] => filter finding list based on finding severity.

+Examples:

+	1. knoxcli finding list
+		... list all the findings
+	2. knoxcli finding list --type "trivy" --assetjq ".results[] | select(.vulnerabilities.Critical >= 3)"
+		... list all the Container images with 3 or more Critical vulnerabilities

+Options:
+	-t, --type The type of the finding data to list based on scanner
+#### Finding type list
+1. trivy
+2. nessus
+	-d, --date-range A range of dates to filter the asset list.
+Two dates separated by 'to' are required, they should be of format 'YYY-MM-DD' (e.g. --date-range 01-01-2000to28-03-2000)
+	-s, --severity Filter the finding list based on severity.
+Multiple severities can be specified separated by commas